 Walk along the Calais River Walk, part of the East Coast Greenway, and spot the two sister-city lighthouses.
 The tiny St. Stephen Lighthouse sits on the wharf at St. Stephen and is not real or functional, while Whitlocks Mill Light, the northernmost lighthouse in Maine, is still an active aid to navigation in the river.

 Like many communities in Maine, Calais is held together by the spirit of its people.
 During the summer, a weekly farmer's market takes place on the Civic Green, as well as a weekly musical concert series.
-To learn more about local events and celebrations, visit the Calais Events website.

-If you're looking to get active, Calais has a beautiful waterfront walking trail that traces the old railway line, from which you can view the St. Croix River and the remains of the wharves that once dotted the shores.
+If you're looking to get outdoors, Calais has a beautiful waterfront walking trail that traces the old railway line, from which you can view the St. Croix River and the remains of the wharves that once dotted the shores.
 Both Calais and St. Stephen have golf courses for those looking to hit the greens.
-Journey along Route 1 south and you'll find the Devil's Head Conservation Area, which has several trails and a spectacular lookout, and to the north on Route 1 you'll find theMoosehorn National Wildlife Refuge.
+Journey along U.S. 1 south and you'll find the Devil's Head Conservation Area, which has several trails and a spectacular scenic lookout.

 Visitor Resources: St. Croix Valley Chamber of Commerce | Attractions in Calais | The Calais Free Library | Stone House | Schoodic International Sculpture Trail | Devil's Head Conservation Area | City of Calais | Calais Historical Society